 The rationale for defining these ranges as narrowly as can be justified, without too much arbitrariness, is twofold.
-On one hand, narrow ranges increase the sampling density, and reduce the numbers of trials necessary to sufficiently explore the parameter space.
+On one hand, narrow ranges increase the sampling density and reduce the number of trials necessary to explore the parameter space sufficiently.
 On the other hand, if no satisfactory solution can be found within the ranges deemed plausible a priori, this will indicate that the model does not function as the analyst thought it would.
-Obviously, the parameters do not influence the model behavior as assumed, they function differently from the analysts' perception of their function, or, in other words, there is something wrong with the model structure (compare section 3.1).
+Obviously, the parameters do not influence the model behavior as assumed, they function differently from the analyst's perception of their function; in other words, there is something wrong with the model structure (Section 3.1).

-Besides such straightforward information to be derived from the parameter set/response set relationships, the subregions of the parameter space corresponding to certain subregions in the response space can give valuable insight into the model behavior.
-Parameter correlations, or any structural properties of parameter space regions for a certain class of response can be interpreted in terms of a sensitivity analysis (compare section 3.2).
-Figure 2.3 gives examples from projections of parameter space regions with certain response characteristics on planes of two parameters.
+Besides such straightforward information to be derived from the relationships between parameter set and response set, the subregions of the parameter space corresponding to certain subregions in the response space can give valuable insight into the model behavior.
+Parameter correlations, or any structural properties of parameter space regions for a certain class of response, can be interpreted in terms of a sensitivity analysis (Section 3.2).
+Figure 3 gives examples of projections of parameter space regions with certain response characteristics on to planes of two parameters.